-Australasian Study of Parliament Group

-2013 Conference: Perth, 2 - 4 October 2013
+Brian Toohey is a journalist and author who writes for The Australian Financial Review and other publications

 Commonwealth politicians and public servants want us to believe they differ from other mortals.
 They claim to be so incorruptible - unlike their state and local government counterparts - that they don't need a watchdog.
 Even suspect state officials, it seems, are immune to temptation once they take a job in Canberra.
 The states either have, or are getting, formidable watchdogs to reduce the risk of corruption and misconduct among their officials.
 But the Gillard government in 2012 rejected a parliamentary committee's recommendation that it should look at establishing a similar federal body.
 The commentators focused more attention on the lesser issue of whether federal politicians need a code of conduct after the alleged misdeeds of Labor's Graig Thomson and the Liberal's Peter Slipper.
-The general consensus seems it be that they don't need oversight from a corruption body because "everyone knows right from wrong" - a not entirely reassuring claim in the circumstances.
+The general consensus seems it be that they don't need oversight from a corruption body because 'everyone knows right from wrong' - a not entirely reassuring claim in the circumstances.
 Although it was never clear why Australian Federal Police (AFP) was less susceptible to bribery than its state equivalents, the Howard government only established the Australian Commission for Law Enforcement Integrity (ACLEI) in 2006.
-The government confined the commission's initial targets to the AFP, the Australian Crime Commission and Customs.
-While Labor's justice minister, Jason Clare later added the quarantine service, AUSTRAC (the money tracking agency) and CrimTrac (the body that facilitates information sharing between various police and security agencies).
-Yet ACLEI's budget in 2014-15 is due to be cut from around \$7 million to about \$6.5 million - well below most state anti-corruption and police integrity bodies.
+In 2007 the government confined the commission's initial targets to the AFP and the Australian Crime Commission with a budget of just \$2M and a staff of 9.
+Customs and Border Protection was added in 2012.
+While Labor's justice minister, Jason Clare later added the Quarantine service, AUSTRAC (the money tracking or anti-money laundering agency), CrimTrac (the body that facilitates information sharing between various police and security) and DAFF biosecurity.
 Until the ACLEI is properly funded, there is no way it can conduct the resource-hungry surveillance, telephone intercept and other operations essential to containing corruption at the law enforcement level.
 However, Clare didn't accept a recommendation from the joint parliamentary committee on the ACLEI when it was chaired by the then Labor backbencher Melissa Parke, that the Commission also cover the tax office and the immigration department.
 Yet both offer serious opportunities for corruption.
 In immigration, the minister has an unusual degree of discretion about individual cases.